2023 Dates Coming Soon

 - What is the lodging like?

-- We will start and end the tour in one of the finest hotels in the capital, Ulaanbaatar.
+- We will stay in two of the finest hotels in Mongolia in Ulaanbaatar and Terelj National Park.
 In between we will stay in some of the best ger (yurt) encampments in the country, including one with its own spa.
-We will also spend three nights in Mongolia’s only 5-star hotel, next to one of its renowned national parks.
 We have reserved rooms and gers with private baths for all tour nights, subject to availability.

 - How much driving will there be each day?

 - With its sparse population spread over a vast area, Mongolia has the least-developed road infrastructure of any large nation.
 For our travels to the national parks around the capital, Ulaanbaatar, we will mostly drive on pavement, other than some park roads.
 For our Gobi Desert experience, we will fly between the capital and Dalanzadgad.
-Most roads in this region are gravel, dirt, sand, or packed earth tracks through grasslands.
-We will have between one and five hours of driving each day, with careful professional drivers who know the roads well.
+Most roads in this region are gravel, dirt, sand, or packed earth tracks through grasslands and desert.
+We will have between one and four hours of driving each day, with careful professional drivers who know the roads well.